Nikolai Ge: Early life

-Nikolai Nikolaevich Ge was born on in Voronezh, Voronezh Governorate, to a family in the Russian nobility.
-His grandfather, who was a French nobleman, immigrated to Russia during the 18th century and married a Russian woman.
+Nikolai Nikolaevich Ge was born on in Voronezh, Russia, to a family in the Russian nobility.
+His great-grandfather, who was a French nobleman, immigrated to Russia during the 18th century and married a Russian woman.
 The original French spelling of the surname was Gay, and many French sources use this spelling rather than the Russian transliteration.
 Ge's mother died of cholera when he was three months old.

-Ge grew up on a family estate in Popelukhy near Mohyliv-Podilskyi in Podolia.
+Ge grew up on a family estate in Popelukhy near Mogilev-Podolskiy in the region of Podolia.
 His grandmother and a serf nurse cared for him.
 He graduated from the No. 1 Gymnasium in Kiev where Mykola Kostomarov was one of his teachers.
 Then he studied physics and mathematics at Kiev University and Saint Petersburg University.

 Career

 In 1850, Ge gave up his career in science and enrolled in the Imperial Academy of Arts in Saint Petersburg.
 He studied under master painter Pyotr Basin.
 In 1857, he graduated from the Academy where he received a gold medal for The Witch of Endor Invoking the Spirit of the Prophet Samuel.
-According to Ge, during that period he was strongly influenced by Karl Briullov.
+The influence of Karl Bryullov on his early works is noticeable.
 The gold medal secured a scholarship for Ge to study abroad.
 He visited Germany, Switzerland and France.
-In 1860 he settled in Italy where he met Alexander Andreyevich Ivanov in Rome.
-The Russian artist became a strong influence to Ge's future works.
+From 1857 to 1859, he lived in Rome, where he met Alexander Andreyevich Ivanov, and from 1860 to 1869, he lived in Florence.